 The Internship Program operates from Monday through Friday.
 Internships in the fall and spring semesters are 24-40 hours a week, and in the summer the internship program is 30-40 hours a week.
 The Internship Program’s dress code is business professional.

-No matter the department, interns are an integral part of a small team.
-Interns have the opportunity to interact with staff, volunteers, and stakeholders on a daily basis to carry out department projects and participate in activities.
-Interns are an invaluable part of the Foundation.
-Opportunities vary from working with supervisors and other staff members, as well as develop special projects within certain departments.
+No matter the department, interns benefit from learning and gaining hands-on experience in a small team environment.
+Interns have the opportunity to interact with staff, volunteers, and stakeholders on a daily basis to learn how department projects are carried out and participate in related educational activities.
+Interns are mentored by staff coaches and other staff members in their fields of interest, and have the opportunity to participate in the development of special projects.

 Opportunities to Build Professional Skills

-There are multiple opportunities for interns to develop themselves professionally and to expand their technical knowledge.
-In addition to the skills learned at the internship (e.g. database management, writing briefs, etc.), there are seminars and sessions targeted towards professional development.
-In the past, there have been Excel seminars, video and multimedia sessions, guidance on how to build a website, career panels, career days, and resume, cover letter and interviewing workshops.
+The Internship Program provides interns with multiple opportunities to develop themselves professionally, expand their technical knowledge, and learn how a global nonprofit operates.
+In addition to the skills learned during the internship, the program offers seminars and sessions targeted towards educational growth and professional development.
+Common programs include Excel seminars, video and multimedia sessions, guidance on how to build a website, career panels, career days, and resume, cover letter and interviewing workshops.
 Sessions will vary depending on interest of the intern class.

 Attend Lecture Series

-Each semester, there is a weekly lecture series featuring guests including senior administration officials and leaders in politics, business, entertainment, journalism, and international health and development.
-These talks are intended to provide honest exposure to different areas of interest.
-Although lecturers change every semester and depend on the availability of the speakers, past guests have included individuals from Secret Service, President Clinton’s advance team, directors of numerous departments and initiatives at the Foundation, corporate social responsibility directors from Fortune 500 companies, individuals engaging in on-the-ground development concerning health and microfinance, and many more!
+Each semester, there is a weekly lecture series featuring guests including leaders in the nonprofit sector, business, entertainment, journalism, and politics.
+These sessions are intended to provide first-hand exposure to different areas of interest, and an opportunity for interns to engage with and ask questions of experts in their specific fields of interest.
+Although lecturers change every semester and depend on the availability of the speakers, past guests have included directors of nonprofits, corporate social responsibility departments at Fortune 500 companies, and various departments and initiatives at the Foundation, individuals from the Secret Service and President Clinton’s advance team individuals engaging in on-the-ground development concerning health and microfinance, and many more!

 Participate in Intern Activities